-- International Finance Corporation (IFC) environmental, health and safety guidelines specific to the sector - OECD Framework for Better Governance of Infrastructure - World Commission on Dams (WCD) Framework - United Nations Environment Program (UNEP) Dams and Development Project - Building Research Establishment Environmental Assessment Method (BREEAM) - Leadership in Energy and Environmental Design (LEED) - The United Nations Model Recommendations on the Transport of Dangerous Goods
+- International Finance Corporation (IFC) environmental, health and safety guidelines specific to the sector

+- OECD Framework for Better Governance of Infrastructure

+- World Commission on Dams (WCD)

+Framework

+- United Nations Environment Program

+(UNEP) Dams and Development Project

+- Building Research Establishment

+Environmental Assessment Method

+(BREEAM)

+- Leadership in Energy and Environmental Design (LEED)

+- The United Nations Model Recommendations on the Transport of Dangerous Goods

-BBVA will not support the provision of financial services to clients or projects, subject to section 2 of this Framework, when it has sufficient evidence that clients and/or projects are involved in the following activities:
+The provisions of section 2 of this Framework shall apply when BBVA has sufficient evidence that clients and/or projects are involved in the following activities:

-- Dams that are not built under the Framework of the World Commission on Dams (WCD) - Facilities not complying with the Hong Kong Ship Recycling Convention - Desalination plants that lack adequate measures to mitigate the impact of brine removal and/or extraction of sea water
+- Dams that are not built under the Framework of the World Commission on Dams (WCD) - Facilities not complying with the Hong Kong Ship Recycling Convention - Desalination plants that lack adequate measures to mitigate the impact of brine removal and/or extraction of seawater

-11. Defense sector provisions
+Defense sector provisions

-Objective scope: defense
+OBJECTIVE SCOPE: defense

-Subjective scope: clients7 and transactions8 involved in the manufacture, marketing or maintenance of defense material9.
+SUBJECTIVE SCOPE: clients 11 and transactions involved in the manufacture. marketing or maintenance of defense material 13.